Last Updated: December 8, 2025

 Final Thoughts

 Tolls are tax deductible if they are related to business travel, but they are not deductible for personal or commuting expenses.
-If you are self-employed, a gig worker, or a business owner, tracking tolls properly can lead to valuable tax savings.
+If you are self-employed, a gig worker, or a business owner, tracking tolls properly can lead to valuable tax write-offs.
 Make sure to keep accurate records and use a reliable mileage tracker like MileageWise to ensure you maximize your deductions and stay compliant with IRS rules.

 Need a smart way to track mileage and tolls?
 Check out MileageWise for automated mileage logs and detailed expense reports that help you claim every eligible deduction!